joskoot/in-rearrangements/README.md

 (Often rearrangements are called permutations,

-but the word 'permutation' fails for lists contain multiple instances of the same element.)
+but the word 'permutation' fails for lists containing multiple instances of the same element.)